-My theory is based partly on my own experiences; I have always found myself getting into scrapes even as a kid, much to the frustration of my parents.
+My theory is partly based on my own experiences; I have always found myself getting into scrapes even as a kid, much to my parents frustration.

 Long regular cycling trips to areas which allowed me to climb usually entailed either a late return home or worse my Dad having to drive around likely spots to recover me.
 Neither usually ended well, though sometimes they were under the impression I was staying with friends whilst really camping out at the crag, not sure how they got that impression.
-These were not the only occasions that a rescue was required by my parents, an attempt to cycle across from St Annes to Southport without regard for the deep mud and the River Ribble estuary was ill advised to put it mildly.
+These were not the only occasions that my parents required to rescue me, trying to cycle across from St Annes to Southport without regard for the deep mud and the River Ribble estuary was ill-advised to put it mildly.

-Incidentally attempting to cross the Ribble Estuary was not a one off adventure, it is something that was tried on several occasions as I was convinced it was fordable.
+Incidentally attempting to cross the Ribble Estuary was not a one-off adventure, it was attempted on several occasions, I was convinced it was fordable.
 Fortunately my intrepid companions each time were not convinced and persuaded me to give it up.

-Upon growing up, notionally at least, military service allowed this quest for adventure to be indulged some more.
-Travelling to various parts of the planet to participate in climbing, diving, kayaking, or skiing expeditions satisfied the explorer in me.
+Upon growing up, notionally at least, military service indulged this quest for adventure.
+Travelling to various parts of the planet for climbing, diving, kayaking, or skiing expeditions satisfied the explorer in me.

-Eventually my time in the forces came to an end and an attempt to ‘settle down’ seemed the order of the day, attempting to ‘exist’ on annual trips.
+Eventually my time in the forces came to an end and attempting to ‘settle down’ seemed the order of the day, trying to ‘exist’ on annual trips.
 It did not last however and inevitably the wanderlust became irresistible and the ‘normal’ job was ‘ditched’ in favour of a return to ‘chasing the horizon’.

-This is only my experience; every traveller has forged their own path to choosing a nomadic lifestyle, hobos by nature with a need to experience a culture shock on a regular basis.
+This is only my experience; every traveller has forged their own path to choosing a nomadic lifestyle, hobos by nature with a need to experience a regular dose of culture shock.

 “To the traveller the destination is merely an excuse to make the journey”

 In the modern era of cheap and convenient flights most people opt to fly, however the modern ‘nomads‘ that spend much of their time travelling are able to enjoy the opportunities presented by other forms of journeying.
 With more time available it is possible to travel overland, use various forms of transportation including trains and even securing passage on cargo ships.
-This can provide an experience akin to the old fashioned ‘romance’ of travel when the journey was as much of an adventure as the destination.
+This can offer an experience akin to the old-fashioned ‘romance’ of travel‘ when the journey was as much of an adventure as the destination.

-The driving force behind this continued desire to travel is individual to each person, however there are almost certainly a few common denominators.
+The driving force behind this continued desire to travel is personal to each individual, however there are almost certainly a few common denominators.

-The anticipation of planning a journey, the realisation that it is in fact happening when all the necessary arrangements have been made, grasping tightly that hard to come by visa for a dream destination, packing the luggage and the excitement of stepping out of our home to start the adventure are familiar feelings to all.
+Anticipating a journey, the realisation that it is happening when all necessary arrangements are complete, grasping the hard to come by visa, packing, and the excitement of stepping out of our home to start the adventure.
+These are familiar feelings to all.

-Destinations provide their own attractions; the majestic splendour of countless snow topped peaks in the Greater Ranges will cause all but the most blasé of travellers to stand speechless for several moments.
+Destinations offer their own attractions; the majestic splendour of countless snow topped peaks in the Greater Ranges will cause all but the most blasé of travellers to stand speechless for several moments.

 The hustle and bustle of a Moroccan medina, the aromatic fragrance of saffron and other spices in the souks or the pungent stench of its tanneries, they are all part of discovering a new culture.
 The thought of becoming immersed in a totally alien society is often perceived as the epitome of the travel experience; a Casa in Cuba, a tribal village in the Maasai Mara, a nomadic family in Kazakhstan or a monastery in Bhutan all will have most committed travellers almost salivating.

 The mere mention of certain place names is enough to stir the imagination.
-Names so evocative we cannot fail to be moved; Zanzibar, Timbuktu, Everest, New York, Kathmandu, Taj Mahal, Paris, Okavango Delta, The Amazon, Angkor, Venice, Machu Pichu, Concordia or The Antarctic the list is long and subjective one.
+Names so evocative we must be moved; Zanzibar, Timbuktu, Everest, New York, Kathmandu, Taj Mahal, Paris, Okavango Delta, The Amazon, Angkor, Venice, Machu Pichu, Concordia or The Antarctic the list is long and subjective one.